 The Braindate platform for the 2022 NIC Spring Conference will open on March 1.
-Post a braindate topic about something that you’re interested in discussing in the Topic Market.
+Post a Braindate topic about something that you’re interested in discussing in the Topic Market.
 Participants who want to dive into your topic with you can then send you an invitation to meet!
-Explore topics that interest you with the Search, Sort and Filter functions, then send invitations for one-on-one braindates or join group braindates directly.
+Explore topics that interest you with the Search, Sort and Filter functions, then send invitations for one-on-one Braindates or join Braindate groups directly.

 - The best way to learn is to take advantage of the collective knowledge of like-minded peers.

 - Connect with others based on shared interests and experiences in order to help you meet your goals.

 - Engage in meaningful conversations about issues that are on your mind and in your heart.

 - Use Braindates to get granular about what you want to tackle by engaging with other event participants directly.

 - It’s an immediate and straight-forward way to gather diverse perspectives from others in the form of group Braindates.

 - Use the opportunity to troubleshoot a problem or challenge you’re facing at home and/or work with other attendees.

 - You never know, a good conversation can be the start of a long lasting relationship!